Charles Abel (missionary): Early life as a missionary

 Having decided to become a missionary, Abel returned to England and entered Cheshunt College in Hertfordshire, a theological college that trained missionaries and would later become part of Westminster College, Cambridge.
 In addition to theology, he obtained an elementary knowledge of ethnology.
 He took some medical lessons in London.
 He would sometimes go to hear the evangelist, Charles Spurgeon, speak in London.
 Spurgeon was skilled in oratory; an ability Abel also became known for.
 Abel was also a good cricketer and played county cricket for Hertfordshire.

 In 1889 Abel applied to the London Missionary Society (LMS) to become a missionary and was ordained in 1890.
 He had heard about New Guinea from his friend William McFarlane, son of Samuel McFarlane, a pioneer missionary in New Guinea and the two asked James Chalmers of the LMS mission in Port Moresby to arrange for them to be appointed to New Guinea.
 In 1889, Abel was ordained as a Congregational minister and appointed to the New Guinea Mission.

 Abel arrived in Port Moresby in October 1890 and briefly relieved James Chalmers at the mission.
 In August 1891 he joined another missionary, F. W. Walker, at Kwato Island, on the southeast tip of New Guinea in what is now Milne Bay Province.
 The 70 acre island had previously been used by Chinese and European traders, but was uninhabited by 1890.
 The LMS owned the freehold.
 Initially, he spent some time conducting an anthropological study of the people on Logea Island (also spelled Rogeia), immediately to the south of Kwato.
-In 1891, Abel went to Sydney and on 22 November 1891 married Elizabeth Beatrice Emma Moxon (1869–1939), known as Beatrice, the daughter of a wealthy Anglican family who he had met aboard ship, returning with her to Kwato.
+In 1891, Abel went to Sydney and on 22 November 1891 married Elizabeth Beatrice Emma Moxon, who he had met aboard ship, returning with her to Kwato.

 At the mission, the couple began teaching elementary subjects and Bible-study, as well as carpentry, saw-milling and boat building for the boys, and sewing and lace work for girls, while Walker spent much of his time sailing around the islands to supervise local missionary teachers.
 The Abels enforced strict rules of sexual segregation, unless the couple chose to marry.
 They introduced sport, particularly cricket and association football.
 When Kwato later began to play cricket against other teams, particularly Samarai, the "classic formality of English cricket", with white clothing, pads, caps and a scoreboard was imitated exactly.